craftcms/docs/docs/getting-started-tutorial/configure/resources.md

 ## Supporting Features

-Our blog will primarily use entries to author content, but some of its features depend on other resources that it makes sense to configure ahead of time.
+Authors will primarily interact with entries as they create blog posts, but some of the features we’ve planned depend on other resources that make sense to configure ahead of time.

 ### Create an Asset Volume

-First, let’s create a place to upload the files we’ll use for our feature and post images.
+First, let’s create a place to upload the files for our feature and post images.

 Assets are organized into _volumes_, which sit on top of a _filesystem_.
 Filesystems are how Craft talks to different storage providers, while keeping the user interface consistent.
 For now, we’ll be using your local hard drive—but it could be a remote service like Amazon S3 or Google Cloud Storage.